benoitf/codenvy/docs/README.md

 The additional physical nodes must have Docker pre-configured similar to how you have Docker configured on the master node, including any configurations that you add for proxies or an alternative key-value store like Consul.
 Codenvy generates an automated script that can be run on each new node which prepares the node by installing some dependencies, adding the Codenvy SSH key, and registering itself within the Codenvy cluster.

 ## Installation
-Get the Codenvy CLI.
-The Codenvy images and supporting utilities are downloaded and maintained by the CLI.
+The Codenvy CLI (a Docker image itself) is downloaded when you perform your first `docker run codenvy/cli:<version>` command.
+The CLI downloads other images that run Codenvy and its supporting utilities.
 The CLI also provides utilities for downloading an offline bundle to run Codenvy while disconnected from the network.

 #### Linux:
 There is nothing additional you need to install other than Docker.